Skip to the main content.

 While the US subsidiary and the UK parent company are part of the same overall corporate structure, they are distinct from a legal and financial perspective.

-The company's value from a financial perspective is typically concentrated in the parent company, regardless of its location.
 The parent company owns all of its subsidiaries, and therefore, the financial success and growth of these subsidiaries often translate into value for the parent company.

 As a result, employees often prefer to have stock options in the parent company, as that's where the ultimate financial upside tends to be.

 However, it’s worth highlighting that creating a US subsidiary doesn't mean that the US employees have to receive stock options from the UK parent company.
-It could be that the US employees receive stock options in the US subsidiary, the UK parent company, or a combination of the two.

 Undertaking a 409A valuation